phillbush/xprompt/README.md

   dropdown list (with `-d` option).
 * The position of the xprompt on the screen or on the parent window can be set with the `-g` and the `-G` options.
+* Support for input methods with on-the-spot pre-editing.
+* Undo/redo (by default bound to Ctrl-Z and Ctrl-Shift-Z).
+* Copy/paste both via mouse and keybindings.

 ## Files